BXYMartin/BERT-Emotional_Damage/README.md

 **Note:**
 - If you use `DeBERTaV2XLarge` which is our final model, an extra Bayesian Optimization step will be executed to maximize the model performance.
 - Due to the randomness in the initialization of the model and the randomized batch sampler, the f1-score may be slightly lower than what we stated on the paper.
 Also, we performed early-stopping per iteration which is not used in consideration of time in this training process.
 If you run the command directly, the model will be trained on 1 epoch and the results are collected afterwards.
-- To reproduce our result, use early-stopping at about 5000 training iterations for batch size 3 (slightly less than 1 epoch) and train the model on full labelled dataset.
+- To reproduce our result, use early-stopping at about 4900 training iterations for batch size 3 (slightly less than 1 epoch) and train the model on full labelled dataset before invoking Bayesian Optimization methods.